AznIronMan/Limitless-OldVB/README.txt

 - added item description and count to editor display
 - added active database name to editor
 - added select category or double click item instruction at bottom of editor
+- removed samedb setting as it will not be used now
+- added hidden editor categories from the db to be edited in mod maker mode
+- added mod maker mode for editing all tables in editor, not just the main ones

 [PREVIOUS UPDATES]